In 2022, tuition for full-time students at Lancaster Bible College was $27,760 a year.

-Lancaster Bible College is a private, religious institution, so it has the same tuition for residents of Pennsylvania as it does for residents from other states.
+Lancaster Bible College is a private, religious institution, which means it has the same tuition for students from Pennsylvania as it does for residents from other states.

-Tuition at Lancaster Bible College is the same for all students.
+Tuition at Lancaster Bible College is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Lancaster Bible College is $9,650 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Lancaster Bible College costs $10,220 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Lancaster Bible College's on-campus cafeterias and dining facilities.

 |Total Estimated Costs|